NetCTL

 401 Missing or invalid API token

-404 IP not found in your account
+404 IP or whitelist request not found in your account

 429 Rate limit exceeded